My Sugar Free Kitchen

 Instructions

-• Season Steak: Add steak strips, garlic, ginger and soy sauce to a bowl and mix together
+• Season Steak: Add 300 grams steak thinly sliced into strips, 1 teaspoon crushed garlic, 1 teaspoon minced ginger and 1 tablespoon soy sauce to a bowl and mix together

 Notes